JimRaza/QC-Projects/README.md

 # QC-Projects
 Quantum Computing and Information projects in Python

-1. An undegraduate project I supervised on [entanglement measures by my student Saad](https://github.com/saad440/undergrad-project)
+1. An undegraduate project I supervised on entanglement measures

 2. Irfanthesis - draft of an MPhil thesis on using category theory in quantum computing